Do you ever feel a bit uncomfortable about shaking hands with people when you meet them?

 Given how important our hands are, it is understandable that we want to protect ourselves from the bone-crushers out there.
 However, once you know how to regulate the pressure of a hand shake it is possible to avoid social awkwardness and still protect yourself with ease.

 For those worried about pain, the advice is sometimes offered that simply allowing your own hand to go limp will quickly end a handshake.
 While this is true, it comes at the cost of potentially ending a relationship before it even starts.
 To the insecure party it can communicate rejection, while to the assertive hand shaker it can communicate that you are not their equal, and they will probably move along to somebody else who they perceive is.
-Neither of these responses – both of which amount to rejection – are probably what you intend.
+Neither of these responses are probably what you intend.

 Regulating the pressure